openshift-kni/eco-goinfra/README.md

 ```

 ### Clients package:
-[clients](./pkg/clients) package contains several api clients combined in to the single struct.
+The [clients](./pkg/clients) package contains several api clients combined into a single struct.
-The New function of client package returns ready connection to cluster api.
+The New function of the clients package returns a ready connection to the cluster api.
 If the path to kubeconfig is not specified to the new function then the KUBECONFIG environment variable is used.
 In case of failure client.New("") returns nil.
 ```go